Howard is an avid short story reader who likes to help others find and understand stories.

-2. "Luella Miller" by Mary Wilkins Freeman
+26. "Luella Miller" by Mary Wilkins Freeman

 Luella Miller has been dead for years and her house is still empty.
 The only person in town who knew her relates her story.
 She married Erastus; he deteriorated and died soon after.
 As a teacher she didn't do much work.
 One of her students, Lottie, did most of the teaching for her.
 Lottie slowly faded and died.

 29. "Paranoia" by Shirley Jackson

 Mr. Beresford is headed home after a day's work.
 He's pleased with himself for remembering his wife's birthday.
 He has candy for her and plans to take her out for supper.
 While trying to hail a cab, a man in a light hat unsettles him.
 Changing his mind, he tries to board a bus, but the man in the light hat shows up again.

 One day Clara Peck notices an attic door above the landing on the stairs.
 She's lived in her old house ten years and has never noticed it.
 She's surprised she's never seen it before.
 Her house has always been very quiet, so she didn't have reason to look at the ceiling.
 That night she hears a faint tapping from above.

 It was during that night that she heard the first, feint, Morse-code tapping, the first graffiti-scratching above, behind the blank ceiling’s pale, lunar face.